Coronavirus (Covid-19) pandemic

-Latest Coronavirus information
+Latest COVID-19 information

-If you have Covid-19, you should try to stay at home.
+If you have COVID-19, you should try to stay at home.

 Most people cannot get free test kits.
 You can buy test kits in shops, but you cannot report the result to the NHS.